 Join us for our seminar exploring how the ideas of race and “the other” have become part of American social and political culture.
 Through the lens of the Eugenics Movement, we will help you teach the historical context to help your students better understand contemporary issues in the news, such as immigration, gender, race, and unequal schooling.
 This seminar will prepare you to create a safe space for classroom discussions about these difficult issues.
 It will model the teaching of history while also focusing on the choices of ordinary people through the use of primary source documents, videos, and classroom ready lesson plans.
 You will receive a copy of Facing History and Ourselves’ teaching resource Race and Membership in American History: The Eugenics Movement and be eligible to receive one-on-one instructional support from a Facing History and Ourselves Program Associate who can help plan how to best integrate this material into your curriculum.

-Recommended for middle and high school students and educators.
+Recommended for middle and high school educators.

 In this seminar you will: